5M-CodeX/codex-warranttrack/README.md

 `/track [playerID]`
 Replace `[playerID]` with the ID of the player you want to track.
 This command will create a blip on the minimap for the tracked player and send them a notification.

+- **Ace Permissions Integration:** Only players with the Ace permission `codex:warrant.track` are allowed to use this command.

 ### Untracking All Players

 To remove all tracked blips, use the following in-game command:
 `/untrack`

 This command will remove all blips created by the `/track` command.

+- **Ace Permissions Integration:** Only players with the Ace permission `codex:warrant.untrack` are allowed to use this command.

 ## Configuration